-In the old days, purebred pups were mostly bred for skills and strengths in specific fields of work.
-Many of these same skills translate well for modern urban living too.
+In the old days, purebred pups were mostly bred for skills and strengths in specific fields of work and many of these same skills also translate well for modern urban living.
 For example, Retriever breeds and Spaniels were bred for tracking and retrieving fowl, foxes, and game shot in hunting sports.
 And Shepherd dogs were bred for agility and herding.

-Such skillsets lend themselves beautifully to working with other animals and people.
+Such skill sets lend themselves beautifully to working with other animals and people.
 These skills usually also translate into dogs who make good pets too, are sociable, loving, and loyal.
 As long as they get the right amount of dog exercise to burn through their bountiful energy stores.
 Read how to do this in our article: Active Dog Month: All About Dog Exercise.

 Another example is the German Shepherd.
 With a strong territorial instinct, it’s a powerful and loyal guard dog.
 And of course, dogs like Chihuahuas and Pugs who’ve been bred for their cute looks make great indoor dogs.

 In short, if you’re planning to get a purebred dog, you can pick and choose a dog based on their temperament or their looks before even getting face to face.

 This means you can also mix and match your choice according to your family or lifestyle.
 For example, if you’re a sporty spice, you might choose a Border Collie who can run for ages without stopping.
 Or if you’ve a family, dogs and kids might be your focus, so you might choose a sociable Labrador Retriever.